Biden Taps Sacramento Native, McClatchy HS Grad Xavier Becerra To Head Health And Human Services

-SACRAMENTO (CBS13/AP) – President-elect Joe Biden has chosen California Attorney General Xavier Becerra as his nominee for secretary of the Department of Health and Human Services, The New York Times first reported on Sunday.
+SACRAMENTO (CBS13/AP) – President-elect Joe Biden has chosen California Attorney General Xavier Becerra as his nominee for secretary of the Department of Health and Human Services, CBS News confirmed on Sunday.

 Becerra, 62, is a Sacramento native and C.K.
 McClatchy High School graduate who was previously a member of Congress for 12 terms before becoming attorney general.